nbuonin/buonincontri.org/projects.md

 I am the lead developer of Locus Tempus, a platform for any instructor at Columbia University to create map-based assignments for their students.
 The site is built with Python and Django.
-TypeScript and React is used to implement interactive mapping environments.
+TypeScript and React are used to implement interactive mapping environments.
 It integrates with Columbia's learning management system via LTI to authenticate users and route them to their course spaces.
 It uses Mapbox and DeckGL, a WebGL-powered framework for visualizing